Life of a Go module

 other environment variables.

-The default setting of GOPROXY
+The default setting of GOPROXY is:

 GOPROXY=https://proxy.golang.org,direct

-command to attempt to download modules first from
+This tells the go command to attempt to download modules first from

-, the public module mirror operated by Google.
+proxy.golang.org, the public module mirror operated by Google.
 If a module

-isn't available there (indicated by a 404 or 410 HTTP status), the go
+isn't available there (indicated by a 404 or 410 HTTP status), the go command

 falls back to direct mode.
 That usually happens because the module is in a

-private repository that's not visible to proxy.golang.org
+private repository that's not visible to proxy.golang.org.

-You can enable direct mode for specific modules by setting GOPRIVATE
+You can enable direct mode for specific modules by setting GOPRIVATE to a list

 of patterns matching prefixes of those modules (for example,

-).
+GOPRIVATE=corp.example.com).
 You can enable direct mode for all modules by

-setting GOPROXY=direct
+setting GOPROXY=direct.

 Downloading in direct mode